ricardona/azure-csharp-image-app-blob-bicep-deploy/README.md

 # .NET Photo Gallery Web Application Sample with Azure Blob Storage

 This sample application creates a web photo gallery that allows you to host and view images through a .NET web frontend.
 The code sample also includes functionality for deleting images.
-At the end, you have the option of deploying the infraestrure/application to Azure using Bicep with Github Actions.
+At the end, you have the option of deploying the infraestrure/application to Azure Container Instances using Bicep with Github Actions.

 ![Azure Blob Storage Photo Gallery Web Application Sample .NET](https://github.com/Azure-Samples/storage-blobs-dotnet-webapp/raw/master/images/photo-gallery.png)